PAVAS: Physics-Aware Video-to-Audio Synthesis: Experiments

 \subsection{Experimental Settings}

 \paragraph{Implementation details.} PAVAS is trained in two stages.
 In the first stage, we train a multimodal latent diffusion backbone~\cite{esser2024scaling,labs2025flux1kontextflowmatching,cheng2025mmaudio} for general video-to-audio generation.
 Then, we integrate the Physics Parameter Estimator (PPE) and the Physics-Driven Audio Adapter (Phy-Adapter) into the backbone to inject explicit mass and velocity cues.
 The audio, visual, and text encoders are frozen while the diffusion transformer blocks and conditioning pathways are optimized.
 The backbone is trained for 300k iterations using AdamW (learning rate $1{\times}10^{-4}$, weight decay $1{\times}10^{-6}$) with gradient clipping and a batch size of~512.
-The same optimization settings are used in the second stage, except that the iterations and the learning rate is reduced to 30K and $1{\times}10^{-5}$, respectively.
-During physics-aware fine-tuning, physics tokens are replaced with their corresponding empty tokens with probability 0.1 to handle cases where motion cues are missing or not detected.
-We train model variants operating at 16kHz and 44.1kHz, which differ only in backbone capacity.
+The same optimization settings are used in the second stage, except that the number of iterations and the learning rate are reduced to 30K and $1{\times}10^{-5}$, respectively.

+During physics-aware fine-tuning, physics tokens are replaced with their corresponding empty tokens with probability 0.1 to handle cases where motion cues are missing or not detected. \hboh{PAVAS does not strictly assume perfectly trackable visible objects: learnable occlusion tokens handle missing object and velocity cues, while text conditioning still enables the generation of off-screen sound sources.} We train model variants operating at 16kHz and 44.1kHz, which differ only in backbone capacity.

 \paragraph{Dataset.} We train models using a combination of multimodal and audio–text corpora.
 For general video-to-audio learning, we draw video–audio pairs from VGGSound~\cite{chen2020vggsound} and complement them with large-scale audio–text datasets~\cite{kim2019audiocaps,drossos2020clotho,mei2024wavcaps}.
 For audio–text datasets, the missing visual tokens are replaced with learnable tokens, allowing the multimodal backbone to remain compatible across data sources.
 When training the physics-aware components in the second stage, only the VGGSound dataset is used.
 Audio clips from all datasets are clipped to 8-second segments.
 Following common practice~\cite{jeong2025read,liu2024tell,cheng2025mmaudio}, we feed the corresponding VGGSound class label as a text input of the model.